melovin/News_projekt/README.md

   * HTML
   * CSS
   * PHP
-  > PS: The purpose of the project was not to create an HTML template, but to practice PHP (session, login, admin, database connection)
+  > PS: I used an HTML template from the internet modified for my needs.
+The purpose of the project was not to create an HTML template, but to practice PHP (session, login, admin, database connection)